RioKKH/RayTracingInOneWeekend/README.md

-This is a transcription of raytracing.github.io as a leaning C++ and image processing.
+This is a transcription of raytracing.github.io as a leaning of C++ and image processing.